scottish-government-design-system/designsystem.gov.scot/components/site-navigation/index.md

 ## About this component
 Top level navigation is a row of core links that appear on every page of the site.

-## Components related to this
-Information and caution notes.

 ## Why we use this component
 Top level navigation gives users an overview of what’s included in the site by outlining its main categories.